 Our product candidates may cause undesirable side effects or have other properties that could delay or prevent their regulatory approval, limit the commercial profile of an approved label, or result in significant negative consequences following marketing approval, if any.

-Filgotinib, if approved, may have a labeling statement warning for male patients.
-In preclinical studies, filgotinib induced adverse effects on the male reproductive system.
-Adjacent to the filgotinib Phase 3 programs, we and Gilead are conducting dedicated male semen analysis studies in CD and UC patients (MANTA) and in RA, PsA, and AS patients (MANTA-RAy).
+Filgotinib, if approved or following approval, may have a labeling statement warning for male patients.
+In animal toxicology studies in the preclinical phase, filgotinib at an exposure dose above the approved dose in humans induced adverse effects on semen parameters.
+Adjacent to the filgotinib Phase 3 programs, we and Gilead are conducting dedicated male semen analysis studies in CD and UC patients (MANTA) and in RA, psoriatic arthritis, or PsA, and ankylosing spondylitis, or AS, patients (MANTA-RAy).

-Even if filgotinib does receive regulatory approval or marketing authorization, the FDA or other regulatory authorities may impose dosing restrictions that differ from the approved dosing regimen in other jurisdictions.
+Even now when filgotinib has received regulatory approval or marketing authorization in certain jurisdictions, other regulatory authorities may impose dosing restrictions that differ from the approved dosing regimen in other jurisdictions.

 Box warnings, labeling restrictions, dose limitations and similar restrictions on use could have a material adverse effect on our ability to commercialize filgotinib in those jurisdictions where such restrictions apply.